Overview

 - Re-bleeding.
 An aneurysm that has ruptured or has leaked is at risk of bleeding again.
 Re-bleeding can cause further damage to brain cells.

 - A buildup of fluid within the brain, known as hydrocephalus.
-Most often, a ruptured brain aneurysm occurs in the space between the brain and the thin tissues covering the brain.
-The blood can block the movement of fluid that surrounds the brain and spinal cord.
-As a result, an excess of fluid puts pressure on the brain and can damage tissues.
+Most often, a ruptured brain aneurysm happens in the space between the brain and the thin tissues covering the brain.
+The blood can block the movement of the spinal fluid that surrounds the brain and spinal cord.
+As a result, a buildup of fluid puts pressure on the brain and can damage tissues.

 - Change in sodium level.
 Bleeding in the brain can disrupt the balance of sodium in the blood.
-This may occur from damage to the hypothalamus, an area near the base of the brain.
 A drop in blood sodium levels can lead to swelling of brain cells and permanent damage.

 Diagnosis